blockchainsllc/in3-docs/docs/intro.md

    the signature with the message hash using ECDSA public key recovery.
 We keep note of verified responses by setting corresponding index for this signer node in a second bitmask.

-6. Henceforth, we can be certain that the signed error was indeed reported by a signer node, so we begin hadling them on a case-by-case basic as described later.
+6. Henceforth, we can be certain that the signed error was indeed reported by a signer node, so we begin handling them on a case-by-case basic.
+For example, `JSON_RPC_ERR_FINALITY` (i.e. code `-16001`) is returned by a signer node if its `minBlockHeight` is set such that it doesn't consider the block we're asking it to sign as final.
+   This could only mean two things -
+   * The signer is indeed correct and the client disregarded the `min_block_height` setting for this node in the nodelist prop field.
+This is a client error and doesn't need to be handled.
+   * The signer is out-of-sync or is malicious and is trying to lie to us.
+In such cases, we could verify the following condition, if it is satisfied we know the signer lied so we can blacklist it ->
+    ```
+    (current_block > block_to_sign && current_block - block_to_sign >= min_blk_height)
+    ```

 7. Once we are done with verifying the individual responses, we have bitmasks indicating verified signed responses and errors.
 Using these, we mark all signer nodes whose responses are missing as `offline`.
 If even one response is